cisagov/ScubaGear/baselines/teams.md

 listed.

 ## Key Terminology
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119.](https://datatracker.ietf.org/doc/html/rfc2119)

 Access to Teams can be controlled by the user type.
 In this baseline, the types of users are defined as follows (Note: these terms vary in use across Microsoft documentation):